Visit our keyboard shortcuts docs for details

 Grand Prismatic Spring at Midway Geyser Basin is an outstanding example of this dual characteristic.
 Visitors marvel at its size and brilliant colors.
-Along the boardwalk we cross a vast habitat for thermophiles.
+The boardwalk crosses a vast habitat for thermophiles.
 Nourished by energy and chemical building blocks available in the hot springs, microbes construct vividly colored communities.
 Living with these microscopic life forms are larger examples of life in extreme environments, such as mites, flies, spiders, and plants.

-People for thousands of years likely have wondered about these extreme habitats.
-The color of Yellowstone’s superheated environments certainly caused geologist Walter Harvey Weed to pause and think, and even question scientists who preceded him.
+For thousands of years, people have likely wondered about these extreme habitats.
+The color of Yellowstone’s superheated environments certainly caused geologist Walter Harvey Weed to pause, think, and even question scientists who preceded him.
 In 1889, he wrote:

 There is good reason to believe that the existence of algae of other colors, particularly the pink, yellow and red forms so common in the Yellowstone waters, have been overlooked or mistaken for deposits of purely mineral matter.

 Today, many scientists study Yellowstone’s thermophiles.
-Some of these microbes are similar to the first life forms capable of photosynthesis—using sunlight to convert water and carbon dioxide to oxygen, sugars, and other by-products.
+Some of these microbes are similar to the first life forms capable of photosynthesis—the process of using sunlight to convert water and carbon dioxide to oxygen, sugars, and other by-products.
 These life forms, called cyanobacteria, began to create an atmosphere that would eventually support human life.
 Cyanobacteria are found in some of the colorful mats and streamers of Yellowstone’s hot springs.